We did it.

 .bedroom

-By designing the strategy, we are also able to take the Seattle Four Square and modify it to fit other DADU categories.
+By designing the strategy, we are also able to take the Seattle Four Square and modify it to fit other owner and site needs.

 Remove two modules [bedroom and living room] and you are left with a small footprint DADU [two square].